xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You enjoy the company of other people.